Vulcan-Studio/CBounty/README.md

 # Last commit 💯

+- I have published version 1.1
-- I removed CToken
+- I changed the command framework
-- I published it.
+- I modernized the code a bit

 # Server Status ✅